SeHarrys/PMS/README.md

 ## Relay

-  For send emails you can specify a relay server for example postfix at 127.0.0.1:12025
+   To send emails you can specify a relay server for auth users only

-## SPAM

-  It's my breakfast

 ## Plugins